Watering and Tearing of Eyes

 Diagnosis: How an Oculoplasty Surgeon Can Help

-• Tear drainage assessment – Examining the puncta and nasolacrimal duct for obstructions.
+• Tear drainage assessment / syringing test – Examining the puncta and nasolacrimal duct for obstructions.

 • Dye disappearance test – A special dye is placed in the eyes to observe tear drainage.